toolbuilder/iterablefu/docparts/makechainable_head.md

 # Customization

 The simplest way to extend `IterableFu` is to use the `makeChainableIterable` method to generate your own version of [chainable](chainable.md).
 You can use your own methods and methods from `iterablefu` with `makeChainableIterable`.

+## Table of Contents

+!toc (minlevel=2 level=3 omit="Table of Contents")

 ## Usage

 This section walks through an example that adds a few simple methods to those already provided by `iterablefu`.
+You can also reduce the number of methods the same way.
+The [README](../README.md) shows a quick example for reducing bundle size.

 ### Imports